 Types of Pond

-There are many different types of garden pond, ranging from a small pre-made fibreglass tub to a fully excavated and landscaped project.
+There are many different types of garden ponds, ranging from small pre-made fibreglass tubs to large, fully excavated and landscaped projects.

-Ponds can be elevated (raised), in the ground or partially in the ground.
-They can incorporate a small waterfall or bubblers and can be located in a patio or in a grassy lawn or large flower bed.
-Several ponds can be installed at different levels so they flow into each other.
+Ponds can be elevated (raised), buried in the ground or a mixture of both.
+They can incorporate a small waterfall or bubblers and can be located in a patio, in a grassy lawn or even in a large flower bed.
+Several ponds can also be installed at different levels so they flow into each other.
 When it comes to ponds, your choices are limitless.

 Pond Installation Prices